superfly/docs/flyctl/cmd/flyctl_machine_update.md

 ## Options

 ~~~
   -a, --app string              Application name
       --build-nixpacks          Build your image with nixpacks
   -C, --command string          Command to run
   -c, --config string           Path to application configuration file
       --cpus int                Number of CPUs
       --detach                  Return immediately instead of monitoring deployment progress
       --dockerfile string       Path to a Dockerfile.
 Defaults to the Dockerfile in the working directory.
       --entrypoint string       ENTRYPOINT replacement
   -e, --env strings             Set of environment variables in the form of NAME=VALUE pairs.
 Can be specified multiple times.
   -h, --help                    help for update
   -i, --image string            The Docker image to deploy
       --kernel-arg strings      List of kernel arguments to be provided to the init.
 Can be specified multiple times.
       --memory int              Memory (in megabytes) to attribute to the machine
   -m, --metadata strings        Metadata in the form of NAME=VALUE pairs.
 Can be specified multiple times.
   -p, --port strings            Exposed port mappings (format: (edgePort|startPort-endPort)[:machinePort]/[protocol[:handler]])
       --schedule string         Schedule a machine run at hourly, daily and monthly intervals
   -s, --size string             Preset guest cpu and memory for a machine, defaults to shared-cpu-1x
+      --skip-dns-registration   Do not register the machine's 6PN IP with the intenral DNS system
       --skip-health-checks      Updates machine without waiting for health checks.
   -v, --volume strings          Volumes to mount in the form of <volume_id_or_name>:/path/inside/machine[:<options>]
   -y, --yes                     Accept all confirmations
 ~~~

 ## Global Options